itubrainlab/eeg_preprocessing_pipeline/README.md

 To run the pipeline, execute the Main.py file either in the terminal or in an editor.

 #### Output
-The pipeline created a colder at the root directory called "report".
+The pipeline creates a folder at the root directory called "report".
 In this folder a folder for each participant is created along with subfolders for each session.
 In the session folder a report is generated showing relevant information and visualizations based on the given EEG data.
 A log file is also created to ease troubleshooting should you run into problems.
 If the option to save .fif file is enabled, a directory named "eeg" wil appear in each session folder with the cleaned EEG files.

 ### Notes
 The pipeline at this stage does not apply lowpass or highpass filters, as it aims to preserve original data for emotion detection.